qianxi0410/gcu/README.md

    help, h     Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --stable, -s   Only fetch stable version. (default: true) --cached, -c   Use cached version if available. (default: false) --all, -a      Upgrade all dependencies without asking. (default: false) --rewrite, -w  Rewrite all dependencies to latest version in your project. (default: true)

-gcu on  master [!⇡] via  v1.18.1
-> go install .

-gcu on  master [!⇡] via  v1.18.1
-> gcu help
-NAME:
-   gcu (go-check-updates) - check for updates in go.mod dependency and go's binary files

-USAGE:
-   gcu (go-check-updates) [global options] command [command options] [arguments...]

-COMMANDS:
-   list        List all direct dependencies available for update version, v  Print the version number of gcu help, h     Shows a list of commands or help for one command

-GLOBAL OPTIONS:
    --stable, -s   Only fetch stable version (default: true) --cached, -c   Use cached version if available (default: false) --all, -a      Upgrade all dependencies without asking (default: false)